Bipolar Disorder For Dummies

 Antidepressants: Medications that target depression include Selective Serotonin Reuptake Inhibitors (SSRIs), such as paroxetine (Paxil) and fluoxetine (Prozac), and bupropion (Wellbutrin).
 Antidepressants must be used carefully in bipolar depression because they can be less effective or even trigger manic symptoms in some people.
 Lithium, the anticonvulsant lamotrigine (Lamictal), and certain atypical antipsychotics, such as aripiprazole (Abilify), also have antidepressant effects, typically without the risks of triggering mania.

-Antipsychotics: Antipsychotics were originally developed to help treat schizophrenia, but they’re often useful in treating psychosis that sometimes accompanies acute mania or depression.
-Many of the newer antipsychotics are also used to treat acute mania, and some are used for treatment-resistant depression, but they’re still referred to as antipsychotics.
+Antipsychotics: Antipsychotics were originally developed to help treat schizophrenia, but they're often useful in treating psychosis that sometimes accompanies acute mania or depression.
+Many of the newer antipsychotics are also used to treat acute mania and bipolar depression, and some are used for treatment-resistant unipolar depression, but they're still referred to as antipsychotics.

-Maintenance/prevention medications: People with bipolar disorder continue to take these medications after an acute mood episode to reduce the likelihood that another mood cycle will occur.
-Lithium is the most common medicine in this category, but certain anticonvulsants such as lamotrigine (Lamictal) and some atypical antipsychotics such as olanzapine (Zyprexa) can be used this way as well.
+Maintenance/prevention medications: These are medications that are continued after an acute mood episode to reduce the likelihood that another mood cycle will occur.
+Lithium is the most common medicine used for this, but certain anticonvulsants such as lamotrigine (Lamictal) and some atypical antipsychotics such as olanzapine (Zyprexa) can be used this way as well.

-Antianxiety medications: Antianxiety medications (sometimes called anxiolytics) include alprazolam (Xanax) and clonazepam (Klonopin).
+Antianxiety medications: Antianxiety medications (sometimes called anxiolytics, pronounced ang-zy-oh-lit-ics) include alprazolam (Xanax) and clonazepam (Klonopin).
 Some medications in this category may also be used as sedatives.
-Antianxiety medications aren’t used to treat the bipolar disorder itself but to help with the commonly co-occurring symptoms of anxiety or agitation.
+Antianxiety medications aren't used to treat the bipolar disorder itself but to help with the commonly co-occurring symptoms of anxiety or agitation.

-Note: Other treatments target the biology of the brain, including light therapy, electroconvulsive therapy (ECT), repetitive transcranial magnetic stimulation (rTMS), and deep brain stimulation (DBS).
-These therapies and medications are designed to treat bipolar from the inside out via the brain.
-Other therapies and self-help strategies, including interpersonal and social rhythm therapy (IPSRT), mindfulness training, and dialectical behavioral therapy (DBT), help manage bipolar from the outside in.
+Other treatments, including light therapy, electroconvulsive therapy (ECT), repetitive transcranial magnetic stimulation (rTMS), and deep brain stimulation (DBS), target the biology of the brain.
+These therapies, like medication, are designed to treat the brain in order to alter thinking, mood, and behavior.
+Other therapies and self-help strategies, including interpersonal and social rhythm therapy (IPSRT), mindfulness training, and dialectical behavior therapy (DBT), seek to change thinking, mood, and behavior in order to improve brain function.

-The overall treatment plan for helping a person with bipolar disorder is fairly straightforward.
-The goal is to help the person with bipolar disorder achieve and maintain mood stability.
+The overall treatment plan that a person with bipolar disorder should follow to achieve and maintain mood stability is fairly straightforward.
+Follow this treatment plan:

-Take your medications as prescribed, even when you’re feeling good, and consult your doctor before making any medication changes.
+Take your medications as prescribed, even when you're feeling well, and consult your doctor before making any medication changes.

 Establish routines that ensure a regular sleep-wake schedule.
 Lack of quality sleep is related to mood instability and is often a warning sign of an impending mood episode.

-Ingest healthy stuff and avoid the bad stuff, including alcohol and marijuana, which may interfere with medications.
+Ingest healthy stuff and avoid the bad stuff, including alcohol and marijuana, which may interfere with medications and/or disrupt mood regulation.

 Monitor your moods and seek help sooner rather than later.
 Early intervention can prevent major mood meltdowns.

-If a family member or close friend has bipolar disorder, you’re probably wondering what you can do to help.
+If a loved one has bipolar disorder, you're probably wondering what you can do to help.
 Although your loved one ultimately decides what your level of involvement will be, the two of you may want to consider the following ways you can help:

 Get educated.
 Knowing what your loved one is dealing with leads to understanding and empathy, which are essential to becoming an effective support person.